Deductive Approach (Deductive Reasoning)

 Advantages and Disadvantages of Deductive Approach

-Application of Deductive Approach (Deductive Reasoning) in Business Research
+Stages in Deductive Approach (Deductive Reasoning)

 In studies with deductive approach, the researcher formulates a set of hypotheses at the start of the research.
 Then, relevant research methods are chosen and applied to test the hypotheses to prove them right or wrong.